GUEST TICKET CONTRACT

 - you have made a cancellation, in which circumstance any refund will be paid in accordance with Chart B below.

 The Guest agrees that Norwegian shall not be liable to make any refund to the Guest for tickets that are wholly or partially unused by the Guest except as expressly stated in this Guest Ticket Contract or as otherwise required by law.
-Refunds will be made as specified in this Guest Ticket Contract or in the Cancellation Policy section of the Terms and Conditions of the cruise brochure or the cancellation policy with respect to COVID-19 as stated at https://www.ncl.com/refund-and-cancellation-policy-COVID-19, which policy is incorporated herein by reference.
+Refunds will be made as specified in this Guest Ticket Contract or in the Cancellation Policy section of the Terms and Conditions of the cruise brochure.

-Requests for refunds must be in writing to Norwegian at Level 7, 99 Elizabeth Street, Sydney NSW 2000 or by email to email@example.com.
-Refunds will be paid to the Guest who paid the cruise fare via the same method and paid in the same currency used to pay for the cruise fare.
-Refund processing time is usually between four to six weeks, but may be longer.
-Refunds include any applicable taxes and charges, but exclude any applicable fees.
+Requests for refunds must be in writing to Norwegian at Level 7, 99 Elizabeth Street, Sydney NSW 2000. funds will be paid to the Guest who paid the cruise fare via the same method and paid in the same currency used to pay for the cruise fare.
+Refund processing time is usually between four to six weeks but may be longer.
+Refunds include any applicable taxes and charges but exclude any applicable fees.

-CHART B - CANCELLATION SCHEDULE FOR BOOKING MADE ON OR AFTER 1 APRIL 2022
+CHART B - CANCELLATION SCHEDULE FOR BOOKINGS MADE ON OR AFTER 1 APRIL 2022

 |All sailing length and categories|